Getting started with HDL Coder for the AMD ZCU208 RFSoC development board

 Drag and drop the contents of the .sdcard folder onto the FAT32 formatted micro SD card (E: in this example):

-The file copy progess dialog:
+The file copy progress dialog:

 The files should now be on the micro SD card: